-In 2016, the Sahtu Renewable Resources Board (SRRB), the Tulita Renewable Resources Council (TRRC), the Government of the Northwest Territories' Department of Environment and Natural Resources (ENR), and the United States Fish and Wildlife Service (USFWS) collaborated in the 20th year of duck banding at Willow Lake, (65° 14' N; 125° 25' W) in the Mackenzie River Valley, Sahtu Settlement Area, NWT.
+In 2017, the Sahtu Renewable Resources Board (SRRB), the Tulita Renewable Resources Council (TRRC), the Government of the Northwest Territories' Department of Environment and Natural Resources (ENR), and the United States Fish and Wildlife Service (USFWS) collaborated in the 21st year of duck banding at Willow Lake, (65° 14' N; 125° 25' W) in the Mackenzie River Valley, Sahtu Settlement Area, NWT.
 The annual goal is to band 2,000 Mallards (Anas platyrhynchos), 1,500 Northern Pintail (Anas acuta), and any other incidental species of ducks (up to 1,000 per species) prior to the opening day of waterfowl hunting in the Northwest Territories (01 September).
 The USFWS, SRRB, and ENR provided logistical support for the project.
-A Waterfowl Biologist (USFWS) supervised one other USFWS employee and two contract employees from the village of Tulita, NWT.
+A Waterfowl Biologist (USFWS) supervised two contract employees from the village of Tulita, NWT.
 Both were hired by SRRB.
-The two USFWS employees arrived and departed together via North Wright's Twin Otter on 06 August and 29 August, respectively.
-The two technicians from Tulita arrived on a resupply flight on 17 August and departed with USFWS employees on 29 August.
-A maximum of 18 swim-in style duck traps with restricted funnels and closed trap doors were run for 19 nights and 268 trap-nights.
-Trap success was 5.4 ducks per trap night.
-The combination web address and 1-800 style leg bands were placed on a total of 1,436 ducks.
-Species totals and compositions are: Northern Pintail (822, 57%), Mallard (547, 38%), American Green-winged Teal (Anas crecca; 57, 4%), and American Wigeon (Anas Americana; 10, 1%).
-The number of ducks caught in 2016 was the 11th best (of 20) and 2% above the long-term average (1,411) at the Willow Lake Banding Site.
-We experienced average to above-average water levels, so the North end of Willow Lake was trappable.
-Fifty-four percent (N = 772) of total ducks were caught away from the traditional southern point trap location.
-Approximately 32% of banded ducks (N = 465) were of the Hatch Year (HY) or Local (L) age classes.
-Of special note, 39 foreign bands (from previous years at Willow Lake or elsewhere) were recaptured but no bands were worn enough to justify replacement.
+The USFWS employee arrived in camp and departed camp via North Wright's Twin Otter on 06 August and 29 August, respectively.
+The two technicians from Tulita arrived and departed on the same flights.
+A maximum of 16 swim-in style duck traps with restricted funnels and closed trap doors were run for 19 nights and 272 trap-nights.
+Trap success was 4.4 ducks per trap night.
+The combination web address and 1-800 style leg bands were placed on a total of 1,200 ducks.
+Species totals and compositions are: American Green-winged Teal (Anas crecca; 546, 46%), Mallard (508, 42%), Northern Pintail (75, 6%), Blue-winged Teal (Spatula discors; 38, 3%), and American Wigeon (Mareca Americana; 33, 3%).
+The number of ducks caught in 2017 was the 16th best (of 21) and 14% below the long-term average (1,401) at the Willow Lake Banding Site.
+We experienced low water levels from beginning to end, so although the North end of Willow Lake was trappable, we had to trap far out into the lakebed.
+Sixty-eight percent (N = 812) of total ducks were caught away from the traditional southern point trap location.
+Approximately 58% of banded ducks (N = 692) were of the Hatch Year (HY) or Local (L) age classes.
+Of special note, 26 foreign bands (from previous years at Willow Lake or elsewhere) were recaptured but no bands were worn enough to justify replacement.